AI Tools for Small Business: A Practical Guide

 Free vs. Paid

 Start with free tiers.
-If you use a tool daily and hit limitations, upgrading at $20/month pays for itself if it saves you even one hour of work per month.
+Most major tools offer a free version, with paid plans typically around $20/month per user — though pricing varies, so check each provider.
+Upgrading pays for itself if it saves you even one hour of work per month.

 What to Watch Out For